Jinnysingh/JavaScript-Quiz-Project/README.md

 ## Project Description

-1: We will create a single page quiz application --
+1: We will create a single page quiz application <br />
 2: We will have  5 questions --
 3: The questions will be multiple choice --
 3: Form validation --